Madhav6541/Bank_marketing_prediction/README.md

 # Logistic_regression_using-sklearn-matplotlib-pandas
 ### Aim
 Here our goal is to predict whether a particular customer will respond positively when contacted as part of a marketing campaign.
-The bank marketing dataset used in this project comes from the UCI Machine Learning Repository.
+The bank marketing dataset used in this project comes from the UCI Machine Learning Repository. link https://archive.ics.uci.edu/ml/datasets/bank+marketing

 Libraries used
 Numpy